hirako2000/k8s-getting-started/k8s-getting-started/step3.md

 ## Scale

+We will explore how to scale up the number of running application using replicas, via the command line.

-### Set nuber of replicas
+### Set number of replicas

+Run this command to set the number of replica:

 `kubectl scale deployment/thingsboard --replicas=3`{{execute}}

+Kubernetes takes care of add a number of pods to the deployment.

 ### See events

+Run this command to see the event received and executed by Kubernetes:

 `kubectl get events`{{execute}}

 ### See number of running pods

-This shows all the pods in the cluster
+This command shows all the pods in the cluster:

 `kubectl get pods`{{execute}}